Baffa: History

 Baffa may date back to or prior to Sikh rule.
 It was given the status of a municipality in 1873 during British rule as a principal market town in Northern Hazara and of the neighbouring independent tracts.
 In 1901, the population was 7,029.

 A vernacular middle school was maintained by the municipality and the District board.
-Baffa remained the educational hub for the Pakkhal valley, Konsh valley and Siran Valley because of the accommodation facility (hostel) attached to the Government Higher Secondary School there.
+Baffa remained the educational hub for the Pakkhal Valley, Konsh Valley and Siran Valley because of the accommodation facility (hostel) attached to the Government Higher Secondary School there.
 At that time, this was the only high school for these three big valleys.
 The Municipal Committee of Mansehra took credits from the Municipal Committee of Baffa to fulfill its expenditures because the Municipal Committee of Baffa's income and revenue was more than Mansehra's.

 Baffa is the resting place of Mulana Ghous Hazarvi and, historically, the rallying point for Turks in the region.

-Baffa Royal Family was named after their tribe.
-In 1996, [Aurangzeb Khan and his 2 brothers, Haroon Khan and Aslam Khan] were elected as the Royals of Baffa.
+Baffa members of union council and political leaders have been selected through democratic candidates and elections since the independence of Pakistan.
+There has never been royalties or kings after independence.
+All political parties of Pakistan have imprint in the Tehsil.

 Tea Cultivation

 Tea cultivation was started for the first time in 1958 at village Baffa, district Mansehra and subsequently, in 1964 at Misriot Dam, Rawalpindi under the auspices of Pakistan Tea Board.

+The climate of Baffa is suitable for tea farming.
+Research about tea production in Pakistan was initiated by a local farmer.
+Privately owned tea farming in Baffa began in the late 1970s.
+The owner of Brook Bond, one of the world's leading tea companies, visited Baffa in the early 1980s and admired the farmer's research.
+The Government of Pakistan established Pakistan's first tea research centre, the National Tea Research Institute (NTRI), in Baffa.
+Pakistan's first tea was planted at Baffa.
+The Agricultural Extension Department and Agricultural Research System Department are both established there.